devbookhq/devbook-extension-admin-node/README.md

 // - Page size (optional, default is 100).
 // - Page ID used for pagination of results
 //   (optional, page ID for retrieving the next page of entries.
-//   Is returned from the `devbook.entries` function in the `pageID` field of the return object.) const pageSize = 100;
+//   Is returned from the `devbook.entries` function in the `pageID` field of the return object.). const pageSize = 100;
 const pageID = 'pageID';
 const entries = await devbook.entries('indexName', pageSize, pageID);

-// Get information about the extension const info = await devbook.info();
+// Get information about the extension. const info = await devbook.info();
 ```